 Cost-effective use of health care resources necessitates careful scrutiny to avoid unnecessary tests and treatments.
 "Antibiotic stewardship," or the appropriate use of antibiotics in a way that improves patient outcomes, reduces microbial resistance, and decreases the spread of infections caused by multi-drug-resistant organisms, is essential.
 As such, a rational and evidence-based approach to the evaluation and treatment of asymptomatic bacteriuria is important.
 It is not appropriate to routinely order a urinalysis and urine culture and sensitivity test on every patient admitted to the hospital unless there is a clinical reason to suspect a symptomatic or an occult urinary tract infection.
 Additionally, when the clean-catch urine culture of a 70-year-old female (who is admitted for a diagnosis unrelated to her urinary tract and has no urinary symptoms) increases to >100,000 CFU/ml of Escherichia coli, which it often will, it is appropriate to resist the temptation to treat the culture results.
 Treatment is unnecessary, and may even be harmful.

 The management of asymptomatic bacteriuria is not simple and requires clinical acumen.
-When encountering such patients, a multidisciplinary approach with an infectious disease expert, emergency department physician, nurse practitioner, and the internist is recommended.
+When encountering such patients, an interprofessional approach with an infectious disease expert, emergency department physician, nurse practitioner, internist, pharmacist, and a nurse is recommended.

 Most patients with asymptomatic bacteriuria will not develop symptomatic urinary tract infections and will have no adverse consequences from asymptomatic bacteriuria.
 Specifically, children, patients with diabetes, older patients, patients with spinal cord injuries, and patients with indwelling urinary catheters do not benefit from treatment with antibiotics for asymptomatic bacteriuria.
 Treatment in these patients does not decrease the incidence of symptomatic urinary tract infections or improve survival.
 However, it does increase the likelihood of adverse effects of antibiotics and the development of antibiotic-resistant bacteria.